Personal information protection policy

 Types of Advisories

 Preventive boil-water advisories are issued as soon as there is a pressure drop in the system.
-This can occur for various reasons, including:
+This can occur for various reasons, including planned maintenance work and unexpected development, such as a water main rupture or power failure.

 When this happens, residents are asked to boil water before consuming it until laboratory testing confirms the quality of the drinking water; this usually takes about 48 hours (see sampling procedures).